theupdateframework/python-tuf/tuf/README.md

 Why use hashed bin delegations?

-For software update systems with a large number of target files, delegating to hashed bins
+For software update systems with a large number of target files, delegating to hashed bins (a special type of delegated role) might be an easier alternative to manually performing the delegations.
+How many target files should each delegated role contain?
+How will these delegations affect the number of metadata that clients must additionally download in a typical update?
+Hashed bin delegations is availabe to integrators that rather not deal with the answers to these questions.

-A large number of target files may also be distributed to multiple hashed bins (delegated roles).
+A large number of target files may be distributed to multiple hashed bins with `delegate_hashed_bins()`.
 The metadata files of delegated roles will be nearly equal in size (i.e., target file paths are uniformly distributed by calculating the target filepath's digest and determining which bin it should reside in.
 The updater client will use "lazy bin walk" to find a target file's hashed bin destination.
 This method is intended